MCP Server (Legacy Version)¶

 -

 The interface uses API KEY as the authentication method.
-Each request uses the value of DF-API-KEY in the request header for validity verification and as the basis for determining the workspace for this request (using the workspace to which this DF-API-KEY belongs).
+Each request uses the value of DF-API-KEY in the request header for validity verification and as the basis for limiting the workspace for this request (taking the workspace to which this DF-API-KEY belongs).

 -